You are here:

-Reduce, Reuse, Recycle and Recycling Processes
+The Recycling Process: Reduce, Reuse, Recycle

 - Compost yard and food waste to decrease your trash and prevent the lost of nutrients.

-The two main benefits of repairing broken items are saving money by making a purchase last longer and creating less trash.
-Also, reuse needs a touch of creativity to craft a treasure box from a carton, a bracelet from a toothbrush, a greeting card from an old CD case or a new piece of furniture out of salvaged wood.
+The two main benefits of repairing broken items are saving money by making the purchase last longer and creating less trash.
+Also, reuse can require a touch of creativity to craft a treasure box from a carton, a bracelet from a toothbrush, a greeting card from an old CD case or a new piece of furniture out of salvaged wood.

 ||Paper is collected from residents through curbside and drop-off programs.

 ||Paper is sorted by type and contaminates are removed.

 ||Paper is baled.